 - providing regular support and guidance to assist the child in following preschool routines, fostering appropriate peer interactions, understanding the preschool curriculum and self-regulating his/her behaviours;

 - arriving at least 15 minutes before your child’s class begins.
 This is paid time and will be used to prepare for the day with your child.
-CDSs will spend time talking with your child’s teacher.
+CDFs will spend time talking with your child’s teacher.
 They will discuss the schedule for the day, brainstorm strategies and decide on the goals to target that day;

 - adapting and preparing instructional materials as needed;